linpengcheng/PurefunctionPipelineDataflow/README.md

   - All components (workshops, warehouses, models) are pipelines.
   - Realize the perfect combination of system simplicity and unity.
     It's the ultimate simplicity and unity when all elements (including architecture) have the same form.
+  - Because the system is a fractal system, the growth of the system will not increase the complexity of the system, and it can still remain simple and unified.
   - Similar
     - A complex life form is composed of countless simplest cells.
     - A complex CPU is composed of hundreds of millions of simplest transistors.